Skip to main content

 Business and marketing teams are constantly trying to achieve the most out of their marketing budgets and successfully employ marketing programs that work for their business.
 To do this, it is essential to focus on high-intent keywords, so you capture those who are most likely to take an action and buy.
 Many organizations spend money on high-intent keyword strategies, but the return is not always there.
 That is why Enilon takes the time to evaluate and optimize your business toward the correct strategy.
-We have identified a few different steps for figuring out what your organization wants to optimize and which high intent terms to use.
-We will be discussing these steps as well as other additional topics in this blog.
+We have identified a few different steps for figuring out what your organization wants to optimize and which high-intent terms to use.

 What are High-Intent Keywords?

-When we talk about high intent keywords, we are talking about people who are in the market for your services.
-This means they have already educated themselves on products or services your organization offers, and they are now ready to buy.
-By “high intent”, we mean which keywords are really going to lead to the intentions that we want.
-It is vital to find the right terms to be targeting.
+When we talk about high-intent keywords, we are talking about people who are in the market for your services.
+This means they have already educated themselves on the products or services your organization offers, and they are now ready to buy.
+By “high-intent”, we mean which keywords are really going to lead to the intentions that we want.
+It is vital to find the right terms to target.
 Keeping this in mind, it is important to question if the visitors of your site are taking the actions or using the intention that you want them to use.
 Of course, this depends on the goals and interactions you want potential customers to take.

 Importance of Manual Searching for Keywords